AFMC command team to host virtual town hall

-Gen. Arnold W. Bunch, Jr., Commander, Air Force Materiel Command, and Chief Master Sgt.
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio -- Gen. Arnold W. Bunch, Jr., Commander, Air Force Materiel Command, and Chief Master Sgt.
 Stanley Cadell, AFMC Command Chief, will host a command-wide virtual town hall, July 29, 2020 at 2:30 p.m.
-ET
+ET.

+The town hall will stream live on the AFMC Facebook page with opportunities for participants to submit questions to leadership both prior to and during the event for response on topics of interest and concern.
+The full video will be available online following the event along with a transcript for review by those unable to watch live.

+“We have a large, globally dispersed workforce, and a virtual town hall enables us to reach more of our Airmen in real time,” said Bunch.
+“I highly encourage all to watch and participate, and I look forward to answering your questions.”

 |Date Taken: